Symantec says annual report may be delayed due to investigation

 (Reuters) - Symantec Corp said on Thursday its financial results and forecast may change based on the outcome of an internal investigation that was initiated after concerns were raised by a former employee.

+An audit committee of Symantec’s board has retained independent counsel and other advisers to assist in the investigation, the company said.

-The investigation is in its early stages and unlikely to be completed to file the annual report in time, Symantec said.
+The investigation is in its early stages and unlikely to be completed to file the annual report in time, according to Symantec.

+The company has contacted the Securities and Exchange Commission and plans to provide additional information to the SEC as the investigation proceeds.

+The Mountain View, California-based company also forecast full-year revenue between $4.76 billion and $4.90 billion, missing analysts’ average estimate of $4.93 billion, according to Thomson Reuters I/B/E/S.

 Net loss narrowed to $35 million, or 6 cents per share, in the fourth quarter ended March 30, from $143 million, or 23 cents per share, a year earlier.

-Analysts were expecting the company to report a profit of 39 cents per share and revenue of $1.19 billion, according to Thomson Reuters I/B/E/S.
+Analysts were expecting the company to report a profit of 39 cents per share and revenue of $1.19 billion.

 Reporting by Laharee Chatterjee in Bengaluru; Editing by Shounak Dasgupta